Oakland San Francisco Bay Airport: 2010s

-In 2013 FedEx Express opened a $30 million upgrade of its hub facility at OAK, including additions to accommodate the airline's new Boeing 777 Freighter fleet.
+In 2013, FedEx Express opened a $30 million upgrade of its hub facility at OAK, including additions to accommodate the airline's new Boeing 777 Freighter fleet.
 In 2014, Norwegian Air Shuttle announced its first two year-round flights to Stockholm and Oslo airport, using Boeing 787-8 aircraft seating 291 passengers operated by Norwegian Long Haul.
 The flights were the first-ever nonstop services offered from the two Scandinavian capitals to the San Francisco Bay Area, providing several connections throughout Europe.
 The Oslo flight was later changed to a seasonal schedule.

-A long-proposed extension of the BART system to the airport opened on November 22, 2014, allowing passengers to board BART people mover trains and transport from the BART Coliseum station platform to the entrance of all terminals.
+A long-proposed extension of the BART system to the airport opened on November 22, 2014, connecting the BART Coliseum station with a station in the parking lot opposite of the airport terminals.
 The new system consists of a mostly elevated structure, running the length of Hegenberger Road.

-In May 2015 Oakland International Airport's Moving Modern program construction commenced a $100 million renovation of the Terminal 1 complex.
+In May 2015, Oakland International Airport's Moving Modern program construction commenced a $100 million renovation of the Terminal 1 complex.
 The project included seismic architectural retrofits in central buildings, replacement and upgrading of infrastructure and improvement of the passenger environment.
 The project was completed in Spring 2017.

-In 2016 Norwegian Air Shuttle announced nonstop flights connecting Oakland with London beginning the following spring.
+In 2016, Norwegian Air Shuttle announced that nonstop flights would connect Oakland with London beginning the following spring.
 British Airways responded with their own service to London, with both airlines providing service to London's Gatwick Airport.
-American Airlines also returned and re-branded, following a merger with US Airways; the latter previously having a short-term presence at OAK, following a separate merger with America West Airlines during the previous decade.
+American Airlines also returned and re-branded, following a merger with US Airways; the latter previously had a short-term presence at OAK, following a separate merger with America West Airlines during the previous decade.
 Southwest Airlines inaugurated nonstop flights from Oakland to Mexico for the airline's first international nonstop flights from OAK.
 The additional routes also gave the airline a combined total of 30 year-round and seasonal flights at the airport as of early 2017.

-In 2017 Norwegian Air Shuttle announced nonstop flights connecting Oakland with Copenhagen on a seasonal basis from March 28, and Oakland with Barcelona from June 7 to operate year-round.
+In 2017, Norwegian Air Shuttle announced nonstop flights connecting Oakland with Copenhagen on a seasonal basis from March 28, and Oakland with Barcelona from June 7 to operate year-round.
 Level, a new carrier owned by IAG, responded with their own Barcelona service, started flights initially operated by IAG partner Iberia on June 2, with both airlines providing service to Barcelona El Prat Airport.
 In the months following, Norwegian announced in May the introduction of nonstop flights between Oakland and Rome Fiumicino started on February 6, 2018, and in July the introduction of nonstop flights between Oakland and Paris Charles de Gaulle began on April 10, 2018.